typst-community/tytanic/docs/CONTRIBUTING.md

 ---

 If you have trouble squashing, amending or reordering commits try out [jj].
-It which makes history rewriting very easy and is useful for git beginners and power-users alike.
+It makes history rewriting very easy and is useful for git beginners and power-users alike.
 If you prefer a GUI or TUI, there's also [gg] and [lazyjj] among others.

 [jj]: https://github.com/martinvonz/jj